Sleep Apnea - Getting A Diagnosis

 There are some types of surgery that are tried in some cases which might involve removal of tonsils, adenoids or part of the uvula.
 Sometimes there are repairs of bone or tissue but there are risks and sometimes it takes more than one surgical procedure.

-I hope this hub has answered your questions about sleep apnea.
+I hope this article has answered your questions about sleep apnea.
 It is a serious, chronic disease, and it is important to get diagnosed, to know what the symptoms are and what type of treatment is available.
-Considering the number of people who are undiagnosed, it is important to pay attention to the people in your life so if you notice the listed symptoms you can get some medical attention to treat the problem.
+Considering the number of people who are undiagnosed, it is important to pay attention to the people in your life so if you do notice the listed symptoms you can get some medical attention to treat the problem.